arksenu/code-executor/docs/OPENWEBUI_INTEGRATION.md

 # Open-WebUI Integration Guide

-This document explains how to integrate the Code Interpreter API with [Open-WebUI](https://github.com/open-webui/open-webui) to enable code execution capabilities within your AI chat interface.
+This document explains how to integrate the Code Executor API with [Open-WebUI](https://github.com/open-webui/open-webui) to enable code execution capabilities within your AI chat interface.

 ## Overview